STRd6/stream/streamatorium.coffee.md

 Pipes
 -----

-A pipe is a function that takes a sink and returns a sink.
+A pipe is a function that takes a sink and returns a pipe.
 A pipe is both a source and a sink.

 A pipeline connects sources to sinks through pipes.